Duffy Daugherty was a great coach for the Michigan State Spartans and lead them to two national championships in the '60's.

 - Get mad as hell if you have any pride whatsoever and will commit to changing how you knee-jerk respond to blind requests for quotes and proposals.

-In the 30-Day Sales Growth Program I cover how to do all of the above and a whole lot more.
+In this training program I cover how to do all of the above and a whole lot more.

 I'm so confident my approach works I offer you a full year—365 day—money back guarantee.